7 Best Yamaha Acoustic Guitars (2023) At Every Price

 Are Yamaha Guitars Expensive?

-If you’ve been wondering whether Yamaha guitars are expensive, you’ll be pleased to know they have instruments to suit literally every budget.
-Their entry level models are found for less than $200, and their high end premium models command upwards of $18,000.
+If you’ve been wondering whether Yamaha guitars are expensive, you’ll be pleased to know they have instruments to suit literally any budget.
+Their entry-level models are found for less than $200 and their high-end premium models command upwards of $18,000.

 What is the Difference Between Yamaha’s Budget Models and their Premium Guitars?